spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/customizing-css.md

 ```

-This is exactly what happens in the header of the homepage at [medialibrary.pro](https://medialibrary.pro): the shown component has a slightly blue-ish look, using the color theme of this site.
+This is exactly what happens in the header of the homepage at [medialibrary.pro](https://medialibrary.pro): the shown component has a slightly blue-ish look, using the color palette of this site.

 ## 2. Override only portions in your CSS